Carabouille/Cara-s-Macropad/README.md

 thanks to my mum for creating me

-Thank you, Guyom, for not doing anything special on this project
+thanks Guyom, for not doing anything special on this project

-thanks David Mercier to help me to become a great hacker
+thanks David Mercier, to help me to become a great hacker

 Thanks to photosynthesis for creating the oxygen that I breathe